OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: Related Work

 \section{Related Work}

 \paragraph{Agentic Search and RL-based Training.}

 Recent advancements have focused on training LLMs as agentic search systems that interleave multi-step reasoning with external retrieval.
 Leveraging RL frameworks such as PPO~\cite{schulman2017proximal} or GRPO~\cite{shao2024deepseekmath}, representative agentic search methods such as Search-R1~\cite{jin2025search} and R1-Searcher~\cite{song2025r1} have demonstrated that such RL-based paradigms significantly bolster performance in complex search tasks.
 Parallel to these end-to-end agents, extensive research has investigated the optimization of specific search components, including planning~\cite{chen2025mao}, query reformulation~\cite{ma2023query, li2024dmqr, chen2025improving}, document selection~\cite{ke2024bridging, li2024rag}, and answer generation~\cite{yang2025qwen3}.
 More recently, there is a growing emphasis on the joint optimization of these modular components to achieve superior global performance~\cite{chen2026jade, chen2026beyond}.
+Orthogonal to training-based agentic search, RSE~\cite{wang2026not} studies how to recycle rollout-level experience at test time by reusing intermediate conclusions and failure patterns across rollouts.